WEEKLY ACTIONS

 The Blue Box at the Postcard Depot is OPEN and postcards are always available there – please be considerate and only pick up during daylight hours.
 In addition, we’ll be bringing the postcards to the Havurah for in-person writing every Thursday.

-When: Thursday, February 5, 11:00 am and EVERY THURSDAY; every day at the Postcard Depot
+When: Thursday, March 26, 11:00 am and EVERY THURSDAY; every day at the Postcard Depot

 From Our Partners